 INTER is a digital magazine of ideas and art from a new generation navigating unprecedented religious diversity in America.

 Religion is currently at the center of some of our most important public and political conversations.
-Admits the tumult are millions of people of different religious and non-religious identities living and working.
+Amidst the tumult are millions of people of different religious and non-religious identities living and working.
 We want to bring these stories to the fore.
 We want to challenge stereotypes and give readers a chance to rethink their assumptions about everyone from Atheists to Mormons to Zoroastrians.

 We accept and publish stories across a variety of media formats, including personal essays, op-eds, photography, videos, interviews, and more.
 We primarily feature Millennial and Gen Z voices, but are open to submissions from everyone.
 INTER is strongly committed to supporting our contributors and their work.
 We pay contributors for pieces that are published on INTER.